 The Department of Health Management and Policy educates health care professionals for leadership roles in an increasingly complex and dynamic health care system.
 Graduates hold key executive, academic, research, government, and consulting positions in all areas of health management and policy, both in the United States and abroad.

-The department offers the M.H.A. in a traditional program and an executive program.
-It also offers joint M.H.A./graduate and professional degree programs with the Tippie College of Business and the College of Law.
-In addition, the M.S. in health policy, the policy subprogram for the Master of Public Health (M.P.H.), and the Ph.D. in health services and policy are offered.
+The department offers the M.H.A. in a traditional program track and an executive track.
+It also collaborates with the Tippie College of Business and the College of Law to provide combined M.H.A./graduate and professional degree programs.
+In addition, the M.S. in health policy, the policy subprogram for the Master of Public Health (M.P.H.), the Ph.D. in health services and policy, and the graduate Certificate in Healthcare Management are offered.

 The department's degree programs rank among the foremost in the field.
 The M.H.A. is accredited by the Commission on Accreditation of Healthcare Management Education.
 The Ph.D. program, established in 1950, was the nation's first doctoral program in health care management.

 The subprogram prepares individuals for careers in health policy analysis, system and organizational planning, and program evaluation.
 Graduates find positions in federal, state, and local government as well as in professional associations and private agencies.
 See the Master of Public Health in the Catalog.

 An active alumni association with more than 1,000 members supports the M.H.A. program in a number of ways including scholarships, consultation on curriculum, continuing education, research, and fund development.
 Alumni serve as visiting faculty, consultants, mentors, and preceptors for summer internships, residencies, and fellowships.
 The alumni association also provides a network for graduates entering the profession.

 Graduates maintain their Iowa connection and learn about news of their classmates, the department, and faculty members and students through the website and social media.

 Samuel Levey Healthcare Leadership Symposium